 The band moved to England in 1971, at which point Graham decided to return to New Zealand and was replaced by Aussie drummer Ace Follington (ex Chain and Country Radio).
 At this time they renamed themselves to Bitch.
 They recorded three singles while over there and regularly promoted their songs with tours throughout the UK and Europe.
 The three singles were "Laughing"/"House Where I Live" in 1971, "Good Time Coming"/"At The Party" in 1973 and "Wildcat"/"I'm Gonna Love You" also in 1973.
 Gaye also recorded a solo single "Let A Little Love Come In"/"Minstrel Song" on the Anchor label in 1974.
 None of the singles were commercially successful.

-The Clevedonaires and Cleves can also be found on the following compilations.
+The Clevedonaires, Cleves and Bitch can also be found on the following compilations.